scenerystack/community/docs/reference/api/scenery/RichTextElement.md

 # RichTextElement

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/util/rich-text/RichTextElement.ts](https://github.com/phetsims/scenery/blob/main/js/util/rich-text/RichTextElement.ts) for the most up-to-date information.

 ## Overview

 Represents an element in the RichText hierarchy that has child content (renders nothing on its own, but has its own